 Design of a hot spring resort in Kurá in Tbilisi, Georgia.
-The pools are filled up with the mineral water.
-Due to permanent shift of water level and extremely unstable streamig speed of the river, the complex structure will be broken down into smaller parts.
-These individual objects will be interconnected by flexible, yet robust joints and anchored in riverbed.
-Keeping the tradition of thermal springs in the city alive, each solitary pool will be roofed by a dome.
+The pools are filled up with sulphorous water.
+Due to permanent shifts of water levels and an extremely unstable streaming speed of the river, the complex structure will be broken down into smaller parts.
+These individual objects will be interconnected by flexible, yet robust joints and anchored in the riverbed.
+In keeping with the tradition of thermal springs in the city, each solitary pool will be roofed over by a dome.

 Architects: Wilk-Salinas Architekten